Last Updated: May 18, 2026

 What is known about the long-term safety of daily ketamine protocols?

-Prospective research on daily oral ketamine for depression is limited to a 21-day observation window, so long-term risk remains insufficiently characterized.
+Prospective research on daily oral ketamine for depression is limited to a 28-day observation window.¹⁰ No published study has examined outcomes beyond one month — even though commercial daily-dosing protocols are marketed for months or years of continuous use.
 Periodic therapeutic-dose regimens with medical monitoring represent a different, well-characterized risk profile.

 What are common low dose ketamine side effects?

-When side effects occur in therapeutic protocols, they can include dissociation, temporary increases in blood pressure, nausea, dizziness, and fatigue.
-The side effect profile of commercial daily low-dose oral ketamine has not been characterized in any prospective trial.
+When side effects occur in therapeutic-dose protocols, they can include dissociation, temporary increases in blood pressure, nausea, dizziness, and fatigue.
+For daily oral racemic ketamine specifically, the side effect profile has only been characterized in 8 patients over a 28-day window¹⁰ — how it behaves in general outpatients on long-term use has not been studied.

 Mindbloom Treatment